Maintaining pH Balance...|

 Researchers at Moffitt Cancer Center and colleagues at Wayne State University School of Medicine investigated the acidity in solid tumors to determine if pH levels play a role in cancer cell invasion in surrounding tissues.
 They found that an acidic microenvironment can drive cancer cells to spread and propose that neutralizing pH would inhibit further invasion, providing a therapeutic opportunity to slow the progression of cancers. ... acidity in solid tumors is the result of an increased fermentative metabolism combined with poor delivery of blood to tissues. >>> more

-(iii) What is bicarbonate of soda?
+(iii) What is bicarbonate?

-And, Where is bicarbonate produced in the body?
+And, where is bicarbonate produced in the body?

 Your kidneys and lungs balance the levels of carbon dioxide, bicarbonate, and carbonic acid in the blood.
 This test measures the level of bicarbonate in a sample of blood from a vein.
 Bicarbonate is a chemical that acts as a buffer.
 It keeps the pH of blood from becoming too acidic or too basic. >>> more

-(iv) Treatment of acute metabolic acidosis: a pathophysiologic approach
+(iv) Treatment of acute metabolic acidosis:

 Jeffrey A. Kraut & Nicolaos E. Madias, (2012)